-1. Touch Phone on the infotainment home screen.
+- 1. Select the Phone icon on the infotainment home screen or on the application tray near the left of the display.

-- 2. Touch Recents. - Touch the name or number to call.
+- 2. Select Recents.

+- 3. Select the name or number to call.

 Making a Call Using the Keypad

 To make a call by dialing the numbers: